tcultice21/8BitPosit_SWAR_CPU/README.md

 This repository contains my implementation of the ECE480 "Gr8BOnd" Project from 2020 at the University of Kentucky.
 This design consists of a 16-bit processor with support for SIMD parallelism of two 8-bit [Posits](http://www.johngustafson.net/pdfs/BeatingFloatingPoint.pdf), an alternative to floating point numbers.
 It also contains support for 16-bit floats via lookup table, pipelined instructions, OS Trap functionality, and branch prediction.

-The project consists of a full instruction set (created by Dr. Hank Dietz) and data memory, with personal modifications to allow for external register-level addressing (for things like IO interfacing and peripherals).
+The project consists of a full instruction set (created by Dr. Hank Dietz) and data memory, with planned modifications to allow for external peripheral/memory addressing (for things like IO interfacing and peripherals).
 This makes it more friendly to put on FPGAs, such as the Diligent Basys 3 board (top module for that is included for testing).

 The instruction set is provided below with this implementation's specific bit mapping, for reference.
 | **Instruction** | **Description** | **Functionality** |